eddieschoute/quasci.com/_posts/2018-05-07-quantum-advantage.md

 But through the problems of Boson Sampling[^boson1] and Instantaneous Quantum Polynomial-time (IQP) circuits[^iqp1] we do know that the polynomial hierarchy ($PH$) must collapse if classical computers can solve them efficiently.

 [^supremacydiscussion]: See e.g. one of the most heated [discussions](https://scirate.com/arxiv/1705.06768) I've seen on Scirate, which also touches on the Latin origin of the term _ancilla_ ("housemaid", colloquially: helper qubit).
-While almost certainly an internet troll, _ancilla the supremacist_ has become somewhat of a joke in my environment, so I guess it has served its purpose.
+While almost certainly an internet troll, _ancilla the supremacist_ has become somewhat of a joke in my environment so I guess it has served its purpose.

 ## Simulating Quantum Processes